coder907/my-notes/technical-specification.md

 ## Definitions

 ### General
- - Application: My Notes
+ - Application: My Notes.
- - User: A user of the Application
+ - User: A user of the Application.
  - Property: An attribute of an object.
  - Note: A text note with Properties